 If you plan to visit Universal for more than one day I highly recommend spending the night in one of the on-site hotels.
 Besides spending more time in bed – since you won’t have to drive to the park in the morning – staying in an on-site Universal hotel offers many perks.

 Every guest at the Universal hotels receives early admission to the Wizarding World of Harry Potter.
 Plus several of the Universal Orlando hotels offer an additional valuable bonus: free Universal Express Passes for all guests.
-You can read more about this in tip #2 of my 33 Things to Know Before You Visit Universal Orlando post.
+You can read more about this in tip #2 of my 33 Things to Know Before You Visit Universal Orlando post and on episode 2 of the Go Informed podcast.

 A very important fact when you consider adding a stay at Universal to your Disney vacation is that these perks apply for every day you will stay in the hotel – not just the number of nights you stay.